SanjarNormuradov/TetrArm/README.md

 ![](/ENVIRO_ToyFactory.jpg)

 ## Challenges
-There were lots of challenges related to *logic* and *simulation environment-specific*.
+There were lots of challenges related to *simulation environment-specific* and *logic*.

 **Simulation environment-specific**